johnzilla/exit-strategy/memory-bank/productContext.md

 This file provides a high-level overview of the project and the expected product that will be created.
 Initially it is based upon projectBrief.md (if provided) and all other available project-related information in the working directory.
 This file is intended to be updated as the project evolves, and should be used to inform all other modes of the project's goals and context.
 2025-03-23 20:35:00 - Initial creation based on exit-strategy-plan.md
+2025-03-23 22:38:00 - Updated frontend technology from Flutter to HTML/JS PWA

 ## Project Goal